Phase diagram for a copolymer in a micro-emulsion: Phase diagram

-The statement of Hypothesis~\ref{hyp2} is technical, but can be rephrased in a simpler way.
-Recall Remark~\ref{rr2} and note that there is an $l_0\in (0,\infty)$ such that $g>0$ on $[0,l_0)$ and $g<0$ on $(l_0,\infty)$.
-Assume by contradiction that Hypothesis~\ref{hyp2} fails and that the ratio in \eqref{impo} is unbounded.
-Then, by spending an arbitrarily small amount of time in the $B$-solvent, the copolymer can improve the best saturated strategies by moving some of the mass of $\bar\rho_A (l_0,\infty)$ to $\bar \rho_A (0,l_0)$, and that the entropic gain of this transformation is arbitrarily larger than the time spent in the $B$-solvent.
+{\bf Hypothesis~\ref{hyp2}.} The hypothesis can be rephrased in a simpler way.
+Recall Remark~\ref{rr2} and note that there is an $l_0\in (0,\infty)$ such that $g_A>0$ on $[0,l_0)$ and $g_A<0$ on $(l_0,\infty)$.
+Assume by contradiction that Hypothesis~\ref{hyp2} fails, so that the ratio in \eqref{impo} is unbounded.
+Then, by spending an arbitrarily small amount of time in the $B$-solvent, the copolymer can improve the best saturated strategies by moving some of the mass of $\bar\rho_A(l_0,\infty)$ to $\bar \rho_A (0,l_0)$, such that the entropic gain is arbitrarily larger than the time spent in the $B$-solvent.
 In other words, failure of Hypothesis~\ref{hyp2} means that spending an arbitrarily small fraction of time in the $B$-solvent allows the copolymer to travel flatter when it is in the $A$-solvent during a fraction of the time that is arbitrarily larger than the fraction of the time it spends in the $B$-solvent.
 This means that, instead of going around some large cluster of the $B$-solvent, the copolymer simply crosses it straight to travel flatter.
-However, the fact that large subcritical clusters scale as round balls contradicts this scenario, because it means that the time needed to go around the cluster is of the same order as the time required to cross the cluster, which makes the unboundedness of the ratio in \eqref{impo} impossible.
+However, the fact that large subcritical clusters scale are shaped like large balls contradicts this scenario, because it means that the time needed to go around the cluster is of the same order as the time required to cross the cluster, which makes the unboundedness of the ratio in \eqref{impo} impossible.

+{\bf Hypothesis~\ref{hyp3}.} Hypothesis~\ref{hyp3} is similar to Hypothesis~\ref{hyp2}, except that in the subcritical regime the copolymer spends a strictly positive fraction of time in the $B$-solvent.
+Failure of Hypothesis~\ref{hyp3} would lead to the same type of contradiction.
+Indeed, the unboundedness of the ratio in \eqref{impo-alt} would mean that there are optimal paths that spend an arbitrarily small additional fraction of time in the $B$-solvent in such a way that the path can travel flatter in the $A$-solvent during a fraction of the time that is arbitrarily larger than the fraction of the time it spends in the $B$-solvent.
+Again, the fact that large subcritical clusters adopt round shapes rules out such a scenario.